Ihor-Zaiets/githubAPI/README.md

 correctly, so i never had any experience with it.
 So, i have doubts, i wrote this in the best way possible, but i managed to do this too.
 I used Postman to send requests to GitHub API to see, what kind of data does it return.

+Okay, i finished a main part of assigment, sending requests and retrieving required data is working correctly.
+It's made in test class, but transfer it to service is 10 seconds thing.
+What i really need to do, is add validations, exceptions and i'd really want to write it using TDD, but i just don't know, how to write this test.
+I noticed, that, maybe, it's a good practise, to write code using TDD, but it's really hard to write test for business logic if i have no idea, how it should work.

+My attempts to use TDD is greatly slowing me down, so i decided to wrote code and then create tests for it.

+13.02.2024

+Today I finally finished exception handling.
+Creating exceptions and handle them globally is something i have done before.
+So that was easy.
+The main problem for me was handling exception send by GitHub API, because i somehow should've used available methods in Spring WebClient to throw my custom exception.
+After 2 days of googling i finally made it.